AJWS’s Current U.S. Advocacy Priorities

 Today’s Top AJWS Advocacy Priorities

-• Passing a full legislative repeal of the draconian global gag rule—which prohibits any foreign organization receiving U.S. global health funding from providing legal and safe abortions or referrals for those services — through passage of the Global Health, Empowerment and Rights (Global HER) Act.
+• Working toward full legislative repeal of the global gag rule by reintroducing the Global Health, Empowerment and Rights (Global HER) Act.

-• Standing up against persecution and abuse of LGBTQI+ people abroad by reintroducing and passing the Global Respect Act, which denies visas to those who commit human rights abuses against LGBTQI+ people.
+• Standing up against persecution and abuse of LGBTQI+ people abroad by calling for accountability for those who commit human rights abuses against LGBTQI+ people.

-• Supporting the civil and political rights of all people around the world to protest abusive governments, combat rising authoritarianism, their opinions freely, participate fully in the political process, and access information from governments without fear of reprisal or criminalization.
+• Supporting the civil and political rights of all people globally to protest and speak out against abusive governments, participate fully in the political process and access information from their governments without fear of reprisal or criminalization.

-• Using all diplomatic and economic levers to uphold the rights of oppressed minorities, journalists, human rights defenders and other grassroots movements globally, especially movements led by young people, women and Indigenous people.
+• Using all U.S. diplomatic and economic levers to uphold the rights of persecuted minorities, journalists, human rights defenders and other grassroots movements globally, especially those that prioritize movements led by young people, women and Indigenous people.

 • Increasing support and funding within the international affairs budget for atrocity prevention, humanitarian response and human rights-related accounts, particularly those that serve the most marginalized.